Infinite Banking Concept (IBC) in Canada

 R Nelson Nash ~ Creator of the Infinite Banking Concept

-What Is The Infinite Banking Concept (IBC)?
+What Is The Infinite Banking Concept (IBC) or Bank On Yourself?

 Canadian Wealth Secrets - Your teachers said dont buy real estate

-The Infinite Banking Concept (IBC) created by R Nelson Nash is a strategy that involves the intentional growth of the available liquid cash value inside a properly-designed participating whole life insurance policy and borrowing against it to fund major expenditures, emergencies, and outside investment opportunities.
+The Infinite Banking Concept (IBC) was created by R Nelson Nash is a strategy that involves the intentional growth of the available liquid cash value inside a properly-designed participating whole life insurance policy and borrowing against it to fund major expenditures, emergencies, and outside investment opportunities.
 The Infinite Banking Concept is a financial strategy that can only be implemented effectively through the use of a specially designed whole life insurance policy and when executed properly, can allow the policy owner to set up their own personal banking system.

-After spending decades advocating liberty, free markets, sound money, and the Austrian school of economics, Nelson Nash discovered and developed IBC as a means to get as close to those ideals as possible and squeezing out the middle man (the banker) at the same time.
+After spending decades advocating liberty, free markets, sound money, and the Austrian school of economics, Nelson Nash discovered and developed The Infinite Banking Concept (IBC) as a means to get as close to those ideals as possible and squeezing out the middle man (the banker) at the same time.
 The goal is to create a self-contained system that provides individuals with control over their money and the ability to leverage it for their financial needs while still earning interest on the policy’s cash value.

 A typical participating whole life insurance policy is structured where the policy owner pays regular premiums into the policy, which typically remain level throughout the life of the policy in order to provide a death benefit that is paid out to the beneficiaries named on the policy upon the death of the insured.